syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Managing-Records-and-Columns.md

 ![](Managing-Records-and-Columns_images/Managing-Records-and-Columns_img11.jpeg)

 ## Proportional Column Sizing
-All the columns of the grid can be have the same width that of the equal partition of the total width by setting the [AllowProportionalColumnSizing](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl~AllowProportionalColumnSizing.html) to ‘true`.
+All the columns of the grid can be have the same width that of the equal partition of the total width by setting the [AllowProportionalColumnSizing](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl~AllowProportionalColumnSizing.html) to `true`.

 {% tabs %}
 {% highlight c# %}